bootstrapthemes/bootstrapthemes-demos/README.md

-This repository contains Demo data for <a href="https://thebootstrapthemes.com" target="_blank">TheBootstrapThemes</a>.
+This repository contains Demo data for <a href="https://thebootstrapthemes.com" target="_blank">TheBootstrapThemes</a> project.

 Themes that are currently supported: